rogervinas/contract-testing-with-pact/README.md

   * `project.extra["pacticipant"] = "Sample API Client"` and `project.extra["pacticipantVersion"] = version` so we do not need to pass them everytime in the `canIDeploy` task.
   * Test tasks' `systemProperties["pact.writer.overwrite"] = true` so the contract is always overwritten.
   * `project.extra["pactbroker.url"] = project.properties["pactbroker.url"] ?: "http://localhost:9292"` so:
-    * We can override it if needed (using `./gradlew -Ppact.broker.url=http://some-production-pact-broker`).
+    * We can override it if needed (using `./gradlew -Ppactbroker.url=http://xxx`).
-    * We can use the same in the `publish` and `broker` sections.
+    * We can use the same in the `publish` and `broker` configuration sections.
 * Properties used in this PoC for the provider:
   * `project.extra["pacticipant"] = "Sample API Server"` and `project.extra["pacticipantVersion"] = version` so we do not need to pass them everytime in the `canIDeploy` task.
   * `project.extra["pactbroker.url"] = project.properties["pactbroker.url"] ?: "http://localhost:9292"` so:
-    * We can override it if needed (using `./gradlew -Ppact.broker.url=http://some-production-pact-broker`).
+    * We can override it if needed (using `./gradlew -Ppactbroker.url=http://xxx`).
-    * We can use it in the `broker` section.
+    * We can use it in the `broker` configuration section.
     * We can use it in test tasks' `systemProperties["pactbroker.url"]` used by `@PactBroker` annotation as default.
   * Test tasks':
     * `systemProperties["pact.provider.version"] = version` to specify the provider version (it does not get it automatically from the gradle project, like it does for the consumer 🤷).
-    * `systemProperties["pact.verifier.publishResults"] = "true"` to always publish results back to the [Pact Broker](https://docs.pact.io/pact_broker) (in a real example we would disable it locally and enable only in CI though).
+    * `systemProperties["pact.verifier.publishResults"] = "true"` to always publish results back to the [PactBroker](https://docs.pact.io/pact_broker) (in a real example we would disable it locally and enable only in CI though).

-Github Actions CI is configured to execute a complete flow (you can execute it locally too):
+ALso [Github Actions CI](.github/workflows/ci.yml) is enabled for this repo and executes a complete flow (you can execute it locally too):
 * Start PactBroker
   * Will run `docker compose up -d` to start a local PactBroker.
 * Sample API Client check